2018 Honda Civic vs. 2018 Toyota Corolla

 - Navigational aid with real-time traffic and voice activation

 - Fog lights

 Test Drive the 2018 Honda Civic at Sussex Honda

 Contact the team at Sussex Honda to plan your visit to the dealership, where you can explore your 2018 Honda Civic options and take it out for a spin.
-It’ll be clear to see why the Civic beats out the competition once you’re behind the wheel!
+It’ll be clear to see why the Civic beats out the competition, like the Chevrolet Cruze or Honda Accord, once you’re behind the wheel!

 * 28 city/40 highway/32 combined mpg rating for LX model with 6-speed manual transmission.
 31 city/40 highway/34 combined mpg rating for LX & EX CVT models.
 31 city/42 highway/35 combined mpg rating for EX-T model with 6-speed manual transmission.
 32 city/42 highway/36 combined mpg rating for EX-T, EX-L and Touring CVT models.
 Based on 2018 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.